On Topology of Compact Hessian Manifolds: Topological Generalities

+We shall also be interested in a triviality criterion of elements of the locally constant Picard group.
 Recall that a line bundle is trivial if and only if it admits a nowhere vanishing global section.
-The following proposition gives a refinement in the case of flat line bundles.
+The following proposition gives a refinement in the case of flat $\mathbb{R}$-line bundles.

 \begin{proposition} Let $M$ be an differentiable manifold, and let $(\mathscr{L},D)$ be a flat $\mathbb{R}$-line bundle over $M$.
 Then $(\mathscr{L},D)$ is gauge equivalent to the trivial flat $\mathbb{R}$-line bundle over $M$ if and only if it admits a nowhere vanishing parallel global section. \end{proposition} \begin{proof} Assume that $(\mathscr{L},D)$ is gauge equivalent to the trivial flat $\mathbb{R}$-line bundle over $M$.
 Then we identify $\mathscr{L}\equiv M\times\mathbb{R}$, and there exists an exact form $\theta\in \Omega^1(M)$ such that $D=d+\theta$.
 Take $f\in C^\infty(M)$ such that $\theta=df$.
 Then the global section is nowhere vanishing and satisfies that